tcflab/protocols/tagmentation-based_deep-sequencing-protocol-for-CA04-influenza-virus.md

 ### A few important considerations:
 - This protocol assumes you are starting with relatively high-quality viral RNA.
 - When possible, quantify viral RNA (copies/µl) by QRT-PCR or Qubit.
-We have found SNP calls are more accurate and reliable when starting with >1,000 RNA template molecules that go into reverse transcription.
+We have found SNP calls are more accurate and reliable when starting with >1,000 RNA template molecules in each reverse transcription.
-- When working with vRNA, it is important to work in a clean space (has had minimal contact with amplified nucleic acids and is clened often to minimize RNAse contamination).
+- When working with viral RNA, it is important to work in a clean space (a space that has had minimal contact with amplified nucleic acids and is clened often to minimize RNAse contamination).
 - We clean all pipetters, pipette boxes, and working surfaces with a 10% bleach solution and then a 70% ethanol solution before and after each of the below steps.
 This helps minimize cross-contaminaton between samples and off-target amplification.

 ## Reverse transcription